Free Things to Do in Phoenix, AZ

 Artlink First Friday Trolley

 The Phoenix Art Museum is also one of the five stops of Artlink First Friday Trolley.
 Every month, Artlink hosts community-based art events, including complimentary trolley tours.
+So, add this to your list of free things to do in Phoenix this weekend.

 The tour will stop at well-known art districts like Grand Avenue, Roosevelt Row/Central Arts, and Warehouse/Downtown districts.